-Join John McWade for an in-depth discussion in this video How to design without graphics, part of Before & After: Graphic Design Techniques.
+Join John McWade for an in-depth discussion in this video How to design without graphics, part of Learning Graphic Design: Techniques.

 Reader Karen Klum writes lamenting her image free company's insistence on text only documents.
 We can use no graphics at all, she said.
 It's incredibly boring.
 What can we do?
 (LAUGH) Karen, to you and your silently suffering soulmates, that's a tough one.
 The short answer is, use more white space.
 It doesn't sound like much, but here's what's going on.

 In image free design, you basically have two elements to work with.
 You have white stuff that is basically the page or the screen.
 And you have black stuff in this case type that goes on that page.
 When you fill the page entirely with black, the white disappears.
 It really becomes just a passive carrier for all those words.
 You want to get the white involved in the design.
 And to do that, you need to make more of it.